temporalio/documentation/docs/content/how-to-develop-a-workflow-definition-in-go.md

 ```

 Returning a non-nil `error` from a Workflow indicates that an error was encountered during its execution and the Workflow Execution should be [Terminated](#).
+This will also cause any custom return value to be ignored.
+It is not possible for both a non nil error and a custom return value from a Workflow Execution to be received as a return values, from the Workflow Execution, as is possible in pure Go.

 <!--
 <RelatedReadList